kassi-bertrand/machine-learning-notes/README.md

 The cool/scary thing is that...
 I **do not** know all the steps in advance, and **do not** claim that the order I will go about things is the best.
 In other words, I am carving each new steps as I go, based on what I **feel**, must focus on.

-So, **this repository is journal**.
-It is me trying to document **each** learning experiment I conduct.
+So, **this repository is a journal** where I document **every** learning experiment I conduct.
 I believe it will be useful for me to look back.

-Everything I experiment or try will be stored in the form of Jupyter notebooks (and/or python source files).
+Everything I try (successful or not) will be stored in the form of Jupyter notebooks (and/or python source files).
 Those artefacts are then grouped in folders with meaningful names.

 Each new folder, is a new experiment.
 Each folder has a number so you have an idea of the order they were created in.